The 30th of September is Hot Mulled Cider Day.

 You can even buy already-made mulling bags with a spice mix right in them.

-Do you like to add sweetener such as brown sugar, or just go with the natural sweetener already in the juice?
+Do you like to add sweetener such as brown sugar, or just go with any natural sweetener already in the cider?

 As an aside, the day is Mulled Cider Day — note that it doesn’t actually specify that the cider has to be apple, and also note that there is another type of cider that people usually forget about, which is pear cider, otherwise known as perry.
 So you might wish to give that a go today!
-(There’s also peach cider.)
+(There’s also peach cider, known as “mobby”.)

 Spiced Apple Cider (University of Illinois Extension)